$\infty$-categorical group quotients via skew group algebras: Higher categorical preliminaries

 Given a $\on{Mod}_R$-linear monoidal $\infty$-category $\C\in \on{Alg}(\on{LinCat}_{\on{Mod}_R})$, we choose a sufficiently large regular cardinal $\kappa$ as in \cite[Lem.~5.3.2.12]{HA}, for which in particular $\C$ is $\kappa$-compactly generated.
 We also denote

-for the presentable $\infty$-category of $\kappa$-compactly generated $\C$-linear categories. \item Given a presentable monoidal $\infty$-category $\C$, in Sections 4.8.3-4.8.5 of \cite{HA}, Lurie describes a fully faithful (see \cite[Thm.~4.8.5.5]{HA}) functor\footnote{More precisely, the functor $\Theta_\ast$ considered here is a restriction the functor $\Theta_\ast$ of \cite{HA}.
+for the presentable $\infty$-category of $\kappa$-compactly generated $\C$-linear categories. \item Given a presentable monoidal $\infty$-category $\C$, in Sections 4.8.3-4.8.5 of \cite{HA}, Lurie describes a fully faithful (see \cite[Thm.~4.8.5.5]{HA}) functor\footnote{More precisely, the functor $\Theta_\ast$ considered here is a restriction the functor $\Theta_\ast$ of \cite{HA}, having additional functoriality in $\C$.
 We leave the choice of $\C$ in the notation for $\Theta_\ast$ implicit.}

-mapping an algebra object $A\in C$ to its $\infty$-category $\on{RMod}_A(\C)$ of right modules, together with the functor $\mhyphen\otimes A\colon \C\to \on{RMod}_A(\C)$ mapping the monoidal unit to $A$.
+mapping an algebra object $A\in \C$ to its $\infty$-category $\on{RMod}_A(\C)$ of right modules, together with the functor $\mhyphen\otimes A\colon \C\to \on{RMod}_A(\C)$ mapping the monoidal unit to $A$.

 The image of the functor $\Theta_*$ is concretely characterized in \cite[Prop.~4.8.5.8]{HA}.
 The functor $\Theta$ is defined as the composite of $\Theta_\ast$ with the forgetful functor

 \end{itemize}